MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/image-decorative.md

 wcag:
   - name: Perceivable
     list:
-      - criteria: All non-text content that is purely for decoration or which repeats existing on-screen text nearby should be ignored and skipped over by screenreaders.
+      - criteria: All non-text content that is purely for decoration or which repeats existing on-screen text nearby should be ignored and skipped over by screen readers.
 ---

 ## Decorative images